CanDIG/CanDIGv2/docs/install-docker.md

 Before beginning, you should set up your environment variables as described in the [README](../README.md).

-Docker Engine (also known as Docker CE) is recommened over Docker Desktop for linux installations.
+Docker Engine (also known as Docker CE) is recommended over Docker Desktop for linux installations.

 Note that CanDIG requires **Docker Compose v2**, which is provided alongside the latest version of Docker Engine.
 Versions of Docker which do not provide Docker Compose will unfortunately not work with CanDIG.